Technical Inquiry Service

 - If after consulting with your most senior accountants and independent auditors you still need clarifying guidance, complete the FASB Technical Inquiry Form.
 When finished, click the SUBMIT button at the bottom of the page to send your inquiry to the FASB.

-Please Note: Submission of incomplete forms may result in a request for additional information (for example, if the views of your auditor’s or other parties that you consulted are not documented in the space provided or if you have not cited the appropriate FASB literature).
-Should you have any further questions about how to fill out the FASB Technical Inquiry Form, please call Joe Damico at (203) 956-5336 or email him at firstname.lastname@example.org.
+If you have any further questions about how to fill out the FASB Technical Inquiry Form, please call Joe Damico at (203) 956-5336 or email him at email@example.com.

 When can I expect an answer to my question?